acentino/CBZeta/README.md

 # CBZeta

-CBZeta is a Python program for easy e-book creation.
+CBZeta is an application to facilitate the creation of e-books.

 ## Installation